Modena

 • Obizzi collection of Catajo, and the correspondences of Muratori and Tiraboschi

 The Biblioteca Estense Universitaria has a single exhibition hall: the “Sala Campori,” which houses temporary exhibitions.
-Visting hours tend to change.
-As a result, you are welcome to check here for the current operating hours.
+Visiting hours tend to change.
+You are welcome to check here for the current operating hours.

 The Civic Museum of Modena

-Here you can see several artifacts from the bronze age, celts, roman and medieval times all find in Modena Italy.
+Here you can see several artifacts from the Bronze Age, Celts, Roman, and medieval times, all find in Modena.
 The collections are quite extensive and easy to visit.
-Among the objects, one of the most famous is the child mummy, found near Modena.
-Indeed, this is a mummy of a roman 3-year-old child that has got restored.
+Among these objects, one of the most famous is the child mummy, found near Modena.
+This is a mummy of a Roman 3-year-old child that has got restored.
 Today, it is on display at the museum.

 Free Things to See and Do in Modena